Fernanda Marlowe: Lloyds Names Scandal

 After marrying an accountant, Marlowe gave up acting to bring up her children.
 She became a victim of the Lloyds Names Scandal by backing policies underwritten by the Gooda Walker agencies, owing up to £750,000 in debt and as a result, went on to support others affected by this ordeal.
 During this time, she became secretary of the Gooda Walker Direct Names Association to represent other heavy losers, turned her home into a bed and breakfast establishment to reclaim costs and tried to return to acting, playing a victim in a reconstruction on Crimewatch.

 Art

 After bringing up her children, Marlowe retrained as a painter at Heatherley School of Art.
-Her working style consists mainly in oil and of landscapes, urban and still life artwork, exhibiting the pieces in London and Aldeburgh.
+Her working style consists mainly in oil, with subjects including landscapes, urban and still life artwork, exhibiting the pieces in London and Aldeburgh.
 From 1990 to 2013, she was Founder Member and Vice Chairman of Young Art and helped to organise the first YA exhibition.